Annotation Inconsistency and Entity Bias in MultiWOZ: Introduction

 \section{Introduction}

-Task-oriented virtual assistants are used by millions via Amazon Alexa, Google Assistant, and Apple Siri.
+Commercial virtual assistants are used by millions via devices such as Amazon Alexa, Google Assistant, Apple Siri, and Facebook Portal.
 Modeling such conversations requires access to high quality and large task-oriented dialog datasets.
 Many researchers have devoted great efforts to creating such datasets and multiple task-oriented dialog datasets, e.g., WOZ~\cite{RojasBarahona2017ANE}, MultiWOZ~\cite{budzianowski2018large}, TaskMaster~\cite{byrne-etal-2019-taskmaster}, Schema-Guided Dialog~\cite{rastogi2019towards} with fine-grained dialog state annotation have been released in the recent years.

 Among task-oriented dialog datasets, MultiWOZ~\cite{budzianowski2018large} has gained the most popularity.
 The dataset contains 10k+ dialogs and covers eight domains: \textit{Attraction, Bus, Hospital, Hotel, Restaurant, Taxi, Train} and {\it Police}.
 Each dialog can cover one or multiple domains.
 The inclusion of detailed annotations, e.g., task goal, dialog state, and dialog acts for both user side and system side, renders MultiWOZ a universal benchmark for many dialog tasks, such as dialog state tracking~\cite{Zhang2019FindOC, Zhang2020APE, Heck2020TripPyAT}, dialog policy optimization~\cite{Wu2019AlternatingRD, Wang2020ModellingHS, Wang2020MultiDomainDA} and end-to-end dialog modeling~\cite{Zhang2020TaskOrientedDS, HosseiniAsl2020ASL, Peng2020SOLOISTFT}.
 Several recent papers, such as SimpleTOD~\cite{HosseiniAsl2020ASL}, TRADE~\cite{WuTradeDST2019}, MarCo~\cite{Wang2020MultiDomainDA}, evaluate their models solely on the MultiWOZ dataset, which makes their findings highly dependent on the quality of this dataset.